ElBowSpace/MainDev/docs/plan/Milestone-2/Code.md

 * Build simple test
 * Document workflow built around tests

+### Coomming Soon sample app
+* see sample app at http://elbeauspace.pythonanywhere.com/CommingSoon/

+### Create connection between GitHub and Pythonanywhere
+*The connection between GitHub and pythonanywhere has created and tested *The team is now able to use git pull

 ### ElbowSpace - Test-driven development workflow
 * Developer tools setup